Interior

 How do passengers fare?

-Boot space is 555 litres, or 1,525 litres with the rear seats folded down.
-To give you some perspective there, that’s bigger than the Nissan Qashqai e-Power, but smaller than the Toyota RAV4, Kia Sportage HEV and Hyundai Tucson.
+Boot space is 527 litres, or a hefty 1,736 litres with the rear seats folded down.
+To give you some perspective, that’s more than the Nissan Qashqai e-Power, but smaller than the Toyota RAV4, Kia Sportage Hybrid and Hyundai Tucson Hybrid.
 Even so, any prams and suchlike should still fit in with ease.

 Anything else we should know?